valango/eventist/README.md

 Same as *on()*, but the handler will be removed right after it gets called.

 ### off ( event, handler )
-Remove previously registered handler(s) for event, if found.
+Remove previously registered handler for the `event`, if found.
 If duplicate registrations were made, only the last one will be undone.
 `TypeError` exception will be thrown if *event* is not a string.